Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

 - Chiropractic neurology.

-- Sports chiropractic and neurokinetic therapy (NKT): a type of natural therapeutic system that aims to correct learned movements. and muscle functions within the body.
+- Sports chiropractic and neurokinetic therapy (NKT) is a natural therapeutic system that aims to correct learned movements.
+And muscle functions within the body.

-Today, there are more than 40 chiropractic schools located around the world, including 20 in the US.
+Today, there are more than 40 chiropractic schools located worldwide, including 20 in the US.

 The CEE was established in the 1930s and is now recognized by the Secretary of the United States Department of Education and is a member of the Council on Higher Education Accreditation (CHEA) and the Association of Specialized and Professional Accreditors (ASPA ).

-In the 1990s, the Association of Chiropractic Colleges was established to support chiropractic schools and research, as well as help promote chiropractic care for patients and physicians.
+In the 1990s, the Association of Chiropractic Colleges was established to support chiropractic schools and research and help promote chiropractic care for patients and physicians.

 If you are interested in a future career as a chiropractor, visit the CCE website to review information on prerequisites, accredited course lists, and college reviews.